 |Foot||Modest||up to £12,900||Ruptured ligaments, puncture wounds and simple metatarsal fractures are all included in this range.|

-Please bear in mind that this is just one part of the claim, as you’ll find out in the next section of the guide.
+Please bear in mind that this is just one part of the slipped in a supermarket claim, as you’ll find out in the next section of the guide.
 Not all injuries are listed in the table, so don’t worry if yours is missing.
-We could still help you claim, regardless of the injury, so long as you slipped on water in a supermarket and the negligence of staff caused it.
+We could still help you claim, regardless of the injury, so long as you slipped on water in a supermarket and staff negligence caused it.

 You’ll notice that compensation amounts vary depending on the severity of your injury.
 Therefore, your solicitor needs to ensure there’s enough evidence to prove the injuries you sustained, how severe they were and what impact they had on you.
 Doing so could help ensure you’re compensated fairly for your injuries.